pitt-squash-fed/pitt-squash-fed.github.io/content/about.md

 ### When do we play?

 Currently, we play three times a week, and sometimes more!
-Current sessions:
+Current sessions are:

 - Monday **6:15pm**.